What is a grant writer?

-The hourly rate for grant writer can be in the area of $25 to $50 if they are employed internally in an organisation.
+The hourly rate for a grant writer can be in the region of $25 to $50 if they are employed internally in an organisation.

 How much do grant writers cost?

-If they are employed as a consultant, they can cost between $100 +GST to $350 + GST per hour.
+If a grant writer is employed as a consultant, they can cost between $100 +GST to $350 + GST per hour.

 Do you need a grant writer?

-The grant writer will have a better understanding of the company’s situation if the company could provide enough information and resources, so the grant writer will better to help you clarify the end goal.
-In order to hire a grant writer, there is some paperwork you have to prepared before you hire one.
-The first thing is to determine whether the targeted person will research and apply for grants or apply to grants already determined by your non-profit.
+The grant writer will have a better understanding of the company’s situation if the company can provide enough information and resources, so the grant writer will be better able to help you clarify the end goal.
+Before you hire a grant writer, there is some paperwork you must prepare.
+The first thing is to determine whether the targeted writer will research and apply for grants, or apply for grants already determined by your non-profit.
 Then, you might have to prepare the following documents: